The Dangers of Drowsy Driving

 It added up to 41,000 injuries and 800 deaths.
 However, the broader safety community has reached a consensus that consists of much higher numbers.
 Their best estimate is that 16.5 percent of all deadly crashes (7 percent of all crashes) involve a drowsy driver.
 Such an estimate would translate into roughly 6,000 deaths in DWS accidents and around $109 billion in costs to our society.

 But wrecks caused by drowsy driving are not often tracked statistically; therefore, it is difficult to definitively ascribe crashes to DWS.
 One of the few known local drowsy driving crashes occurred during August, 2008, on the Chesapeake Bay Bridge.
 A three-vehicle fatal accident resulted when a nineteen-year-old fell asleep, causing a truck driver to plunge off the bridge to his death in an effort to escape the crash.
+If you or a loved one has been affected by a truck accident caused by drowsy driving, consulting with a seasoned Baltimore truck accident lawyer can be invaluable in navigating the legal complexities and seeking justice for your suffering.

 Only two states currently have laws that can cite drivers specifically for drowsy driving: Arkansas and New Jersey.
 However, Maryland does train its police officers to recognize fatigued driving.